WPTravelteam/wp-travel/readme.txt

 * Fixed Gloabl FAQ answer is not showing in add new trip.
 * Fixed System information download as csv button issue.
 * Fixed js error on console in admin plugin page and customizer page.
+* Fixed showing 'No size limit' even it is set in pricing in case of multisite.
 * Disabled editing Global FAQ in the trip page because it is global.
 * Removed remove option for Global FAQ's in the trip edit page.